T Line (Sound Transit)

 Tacoma Link was approved in a regional transit ballot measure passed in 1996 and began construction in 2000.
 It was the first modern light rail system to be constructed in Washington state and succeeded a former streetcar system that ceased operations in 1938.
 Service on Tacoma Link began on August 22, 2003, at five stations, replacing a downtown shuttle bus.
 A sixth station, Commerce Street/South 11th Street, was opened in 2011.
 It was designated as the Orange Line in 2019 and renamed to the T Line in 2020.

-Sound Transit plans to extend the T Line by 2.4 mi to the Stadium District and the Hilltop area west of Downtown Tacoma in late 2023.
-A longer western extension to the Tacoma Community College campus via South 19th Street is also planned to open in 2041.
+Sound Transit extended the T Line by 2.4 mi to the Stadium District and the Hilltop area west of Downtown Tacoma on September 16, 2023.
+A longer western extension to the Tacoma Community College campus via South 19th Street is planned to open by 2041.

 History

 Background and proposals

 Public transit service in Tacoma began with the opening of the city's first horse-drawn streetcar line on May 30, 1888, running on Pacific Avenue between Downtown and Old Town.
 The city's streetcar system was expanded and electrified, growing to 125 mi by 1912 and serving outlying areas while feeding into the Seattle–Tacoma Interurban.
 The streetcar and cable car network was gradually replaced with motor buses, with the final streetcar leaving service on June 11, 1938.
 Bus service in Tacoma was gradually consolidated under the Tacoma Transit Company, which was acquired by the city in 1961 and folded into Pierce Transit in 1980.

 A regional transit system, later named Sound Transit, was formed in the early 1990s to address traffic congestion in the region and proposed several projects for the Tacoma area.
 Tacoma had been targeted for urban revitalization, particularly around the University of Washington branch that opened in 1990.
 Among the proposed revitalization projects was the construction of a multimodal station near the Tacoma Dome that would be connected to Downtown Tacoma by a "shuttle" light rail line, costing approximately $40 million to construct.
 The Tacoma Dome Station would also be served by commuter rail and a regional light rail line continuing north to Federal Way, Seattle–Tacoma International Airport, and Seattle.
-The light rail lines were part of a $6.7 billion ballot measure that was rejected by voters in March 1995, but planning for the multimodal Tacoma Dome Station continued.
+A combined light rail line that served both Downtown Tacoma and the Tacoma–Seattle corridor was part of a $6.7 billion ballot measure that was rejected by voters in March 1995, but planning for the multimodal Tacoma Dome Station continued.